 Pelikan, Paul Memorial Scholarship Fund

 For an East Noble High School senior or graduate who has demonstrated great effort to achieve and overcome adversity with preference given to educationally challenged students.
-Award of $1,000 is spread evenly over two semesters and is applicable toward any post-secondary education.
-Essay question required on application: “Please describe what educational challenges you have faced and how you have overcome them.”
-(NCCF)
+Award of $2,500 is applicable toward any post-secondary education.
+Essay question required on application: “Please describe what educational challenges you have faced and how you have overcome them.” (cfnc)

 Donor Fund Story: